PWDE-JOB/main-api/README.md

 PWDE-JOB is a specialized job board platform that connects employers with qualified PWD candidates.
 The platform provides a comprehensive suite of features for both job seekers and employers, with a focus on accessibility and inclusivity.

 **Click the badge to see api docuemantion**
-(or check it user its in the docs folder)
+(or check it yourself its in the docs folder)

 [![Docs](https://img.shields.io/badge/docs-GitBook-brightgreen)](https://my-docuemnations.gitbook.io/pwde-job-api-documentation#authentication-endpoints)